oimodeler/oimodeler/docs/source/data.rst

 ^^^^^^^^^^^^^^

-In order to reduce the computation time when simulating data during model fitting, the oim:func:`oimData.data <oimodeler.oimData.oimData>` class also contain the data coordinates as single vectors and the logic to pass from optimized data (in a  single vector) to unoptimized form (as a list of hdulist) as more complex structures (stored as lists of lists)
+In order to reduce the computation time when simulating data during model fitting, the :func:`oimData.data <oimodeler.oimData.oimData>` class also contain the data coordinates as single vectors and the logic to pass from optimized data (in a  single vector) to unoptimized form (as a list of hdulist) as more complex structures (stored as lists of lists)